Note: also see pictures of our July 2008 trip between Lapie Lake and Ross River

 Sign before the Lapie River bridge

-The Lapie River bridge is the start of a short trail along Lapie Canyon.
-Most of the trails are not well marked and it can take a few minutes to find the trailheads.
-We looked a little bit longer than average for this one though.
+The Lapie River bridge is the start of a hiking trail along Lapie Canyon.
+Most trails are not well marked and we spent some time looking for this one.
 It was worth the search.

 Lapie Canyon & bridge from the hiking trail